-COVID-19 Test Results Get Faster, But Still Too Slow To Help Slow Disease Spread
+Coronavirus Test Results Get Faster, But Still Too Slow To Help Slow Disease Spread

 The average black respondent waited 4.4 days to receive results and the average Hispanic respondent waited 4.1 days.
 In comparison, white and Asian American respondents respectively waited an average of 3.5 and 3.6 days, the researchers found.

-"We know that African-Americans and Hispanics are underserved medically," Lazer says.
+"We know that African Americans and Hispanics are underserved medically," Lazer says.
 "This is reflective of that larger reality.
 It's terrible."

 To keep outbreaks from occurring, people who are infected need to be contacted quickly, ideally within 24-36 hours to make sure they don't infect other people and find out who they may have come into contact with so those people can be told to quarantine and get tested.